engineblock/engineblock-docs/docsrc/content/designsketches/cycle_tracking.md

 ### blocking or non-blocking

-A Marker or Tracker is non-blocking if it is able to scale well to many marking cycles.
-It is not, for example, if it has internal synchronization that makes it block cycles as a bottleneck.
-Given that this EngineBlock is meant to be a test instrument, you should not build markers that do this unless they are purchasing something very useful for the trade-off.
+A Tracker is non-blocking if it is able to scale well for many sources and sinks.
+It is not, for example, if it has internal synchronization that could make it a critical bottleneck.
+Given that this EngineBlock is meant to be a test instrument, you should not build trackers that do this unless they are purchasing something very useful for the trade-off.

 ### throttling or non-throttling

 Slightly different than blocking is the notion of throtting.
-In terms of functional needs, a marker may have good reason to throttle a completing activity cycle, and a tracker may have good reason to throttle a starting activity cycle.
+In terms of functional needs, a tracker may have good reason to throttle either the source or the sink side of data flow.

 ### blocking vs throttling